smessing/icml-bird/README.md

 # Environment

 ## Bash Variables
-* `TRAIN_DATA_MFCC_PATH` should be defined as the absolute path to the training data's MFCC location.
+* `ICML_BIRD_DATA_PATH` should be defined as the absolute path to the data directory.
 E.g.,

-    `export TRAIN_DATA_MFCC_PATH="/Users/sam/icml-bird/data/training/mfcc"`
+    `export ICML_BIRD_DATA_PATH="/var/data/icml-bird/"`

 ## Data Directory

 It seems easiest to just keep the data directory out of the repository since it holds a lot of binary data that shouldn't change _too_ much.
 The only details mentioned here are those that the codebase makes use of.
+You can place your data directory wherever you wish, so long as you set the path variable `ICML_BIRD_DATA_PATH` to point to the correct location, and set up your data directory in the proper way.

 ### `data/`